22 October 2016. 10:25

-This new style of catamaran allows New farm Commuters to commute to work in Warrior One Stance, and was heavily petitioned for by several mother’s groups in both New Farm and Bulimba.
+This new style of catamaran allows New farm commuters to travel to work in the Warrior One Stance and was heavily petitioned for by several mother’s groups in both New Farm and Bulimba.

-Local stay-at-home milf, Roxy Beden says she’s been trying to get her husband Nathan to work on his posture for a long time, and now he has no excuse.
+Local stay-at-home mum, Roxy Beden says she’s been trying to get her husband Nathan to work on his posture for a long time, and now he has no excuse.

 “He’s going to have to do it every day,” she laughs.

 “But, yes.
 On a more serious note.
-Why should we have to catch public transport with all the plebs.
 We paid for waterfront properties and we deserve the right to do yoga and drink coffee on the way to work,”